 The Algarve (Two Days)

-Transportation to Algarve: A scenic drive or train from the Douro Valley down to Portugal’s south can take up to six hours.
+Transportation to Algarve: A scenic drive or public train from the Douro Valley down to Portugal’s south can take up to six hours.
 Ryanair also has daily flights from Porto to Faro, Algarve’s regional hub.
+If you opt for the scenic drive, be sure to venture to the cities of Obidos, Coimbra, Evora or Tomar for a full Spain countryside experience.

 Sample Day 8

-No matter how you get to the Algarve, opt to stay in Lagos for its central location between the coast and some other towns worth exploring.
+No matter how you get to the Algarve - car or public transportation, opt to stay in Lagos for its central location between the coast and some other towns worth exploring.

 Since you’ll arrive in the late afternoon, spend the evening casually wandering the 16th-century Old Town, stopping at the Ponta da Bandeira Fortress for some photos.
 For an upscale dinner, reserve a table at the popular Avenida Restaurante and order the catch of the day.
 Nightlife in Lagos is surprisingly robust, so head to ZanziBar or Nox Club for a nightcap and dancing session.